 The dollar climbed to a seven-year high against the yen as Prime Minister Abe is likely to delay a planned sales tax increase.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including ECB forecasters cut their outlook for inflation in 2016 and a decline in Italian financials.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including pop for European telecoms and a down day for the big miners.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including new hopes for ECB stimulus and a jump in European industrials.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a rebound for oil and gas stocks.

 CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a selloff for European banks and a rebound for oil.